 This is an interesting one.
 The Swiss tax authorities allow for a 0.3% flat rate tax deduction on your private movable assets if you pay any sort of third-party admin fees fees.
 No questions asked.
-This applies to you also if you invest in ETFs funds through pretty much any broker.
+This applies (but is not limited to) ETF/stock investments through pretty much any broker.
 Including Interactive Brokers (IB) or Degiro.

 You apply the 0.3% rate on the value of your securities.
 Cash is excluded.
 Let’s look at an example.
 Say you have 15k in your Swiss bank account, and additional 65k on IB.
 12k out of which is cash.
 The rest are ETFs.
 Assume this is all your wealth.
 How much can you deduct?
 CHF 159.
 Why?
 Because you only consider the value of the funds.
 That’s 53k * 0.003.

 The cap for this deduction is CHF 6,000.
 Which means that you benefit from it up until CHF 2 million in invested assets.

 Were your expenses above 0.3%?
 You can also claim them, but you’ll need to attach proof.
 You should probably also change brokers, by the way.

 Note that, starting tax year 2020, this deduction lowers the DA-1 tax returns.
 More info here.